“I am only one,

 Although neuroblastoma is the children's cancer primarily focussed on, there is also information on other rare childhood cancers such as RRT.

 So yes ... anything I can do to help, no matter how small, I am going to do it!

 An American mother whose 7 month old son was diagnosed with cancer said:

 "Don’t harbor frustration or anger that retailers, celebrities and social media have forgotten all about the gold ribbon.
 Just focus on what you can do to raise awareness and to help others that are going through it."

 You can read her whole article on the 'Don't Choose To Look Away' page.

 Well that is what I am trying to do with this website and awareness raising ideas that I have - focussing on what I can do.

-I feel so strongly about this matter that I want to do something, no matter how small it may seem, to help in some way ... spreading awareness of the situation, designing my 'comfort cushions' (the story of which is on the 'G4G Gifts' page), doing Goody Bags for the children, doing 'G4G Music as Therapy' sessions at paediatric oncology wards ...
+I feel so strongly about this matter that I want to do something, no matter how small it may seem, to help in some way ... spreading awareness of the situation, designing my 'comfort cushions' (the story of which is on the 'Cwtchy Cushions' page - cwtch being Welsh for cuddle), doing 'G4G Music as Therapy' sessions at paediatric oncology wards ...
 I just want to do something to help.
-Something to help boost the spirits of the courageous little ones who put up such a tremendous fight to live.
-Something to make them smile for a moment, a moment when they can forget the fight for just a little while.
+Something to help boost the spirits of the courageous little ones.
+Something to make them smile for a moment.